-6. Wrap Holiday Gifts in Cloths

 The idea behind wrapping gifts in towels stems from a traditional Japanese practice known as “Furoshiki.”
 You can find these so-called “gift wrapping cloths” and wrapping techniques on the internet, just google away.

 You can either use your own cloths or buy new ones.
 When buying new, be sure to purchase from sustainable sources.
 You can find handmade products from your local area on Etsy.
 Just make sure the person you’re wrapping the gift for likes it too!

 7. Reuse Tins and Chocolate Boxes as Gift Packages

-The holiday season is the time for all kinds of Christmas cookies, filled chocolates and other festive tasty treats.
+The holiday season is the time for all kinds of Christmas cookies, filled chocolates, and other festive tasty treats.
 These often come packaged in elaborate aluminum tins or thick paper boxes – two examples of sustainable Christmas wrapping ideas that are bound to impress.
 Just thoroughly wipe the boxes clean before you fill them.

 Another benefit of this gift wrapping idea: The gift itself will remain an utter surprise.
 That shape of that reused Valentine’s day box says nothing about its contents.
 Those will remain a mystery until Christmas day.

 Tip: Have a look around for vintage tins at your local flea market or thrift store.

 8. Upcycling-Ideas: Reuse Toilet Paper or Paper Towel Rolls

 How about this very sustainable gift wrapping idea: Empty toilet paper and paper towel rolls are great for wrapping smaller items.
 Simply cut the rolls down to the correct length and slit and fold down the edges to close up the ends.
 Add a hint of personal style by wrapping it in a bit of colorful newspaper, tie a nice string bow or add your own homemade personalized tag.

 9. Use Reusable Gift Bags

 One more fine example of a conventional wrapping paper alternative is a DIY gift bag.
-You can make a reusable cloth bag using repurposed items such as old cloths, or store-bought sustainable textiles.
+You can make a reusable cloth bag using repurposed items such as old clothes, or store-bought sustainable textiles like jute!

-*TWO*